Alternating Linearization for Structured Regularization Problems: Numerical experiments

-In this experiment, we compare the ALIN algorithm with three different approaches using data sets generated from a linear regression model $y=\sum_{j=1}^p x_j \beta_j + \epsilon$ with pre-specified coefficients $\beta_j$ and varying dimension $p$. $x_j$ is drawn from the normal distribution with zero mean and unit variance. $\epsilon$ is the noise vector that is generated from the normal distribution with zero mean and variance equal to 0.01.
-Among these coefficients, 10\% equal 1, 20\% equal 2, and the rest are zeros.
+In this experiment, we compare the ALIN algorithm with two different approaches using data sets generated from a linear regression model $y=\sum_{j=1}^p x_j \beta_j + \epsilon$, with pre-specified coefficients $\beta_j$, and varying dimen\-sion~$p$.
+The values of $x_j$ are drawn from the normal distribution with zero mean and unit variance.
+The noise $\epsilon$ is generated from the normal distribution with zero mean and variance equal to 0.01.
+Among the coefficients $\beta_j$, 10\% equal 1, 20\% equal 2, and the rest are zero.
 For instance, with $p=100$, we may have